 At my thinnest, I was my unhealthiest.
 At a size zero, I had no reproductive function and my doctors were puzzled by my gastrointestinal issues.
 When I gained 15 pounds in an effort to become pregnant, those health issues went away.
 No coincidence.

 Let’s take diet and exercise as an example.
 I work as a nutrition coach.
-While the vast majority of my clients come to me for food related help, they often have other struggles in their lives such as depression, anxiety, dissatisfaction with their career, or relationship troubles.
+While the vast majority of my clients come to me for food-related help, they often have other struggles in their lives such as depression, anxiety, dissatisfaction with their career, or relationship troubles.

-And, truthfully, diets are relatively comfortable compared to more intense interpersonal, emotional challenges.
+And, truthfully, diets feel comfortable compared to more intense interpersonal, emotional challenges.
 They know the ups and downs, the celebrations and heartaches of trying to “fix” their bodies and food.
 So, they hone in there.

-The first step in untwisting our desire to be skinny “NOW!” is to separate our desire for thinness from our desire for happiness, groundedness, and more control.
-But wait a minute, these are the very things we want to create but feel inept to do so…
+But is being “skinny” really the be-all, end-all?
+The first step in untwisting our desire to be skinny “NOW!” is to separate our desire for thinness from our desire to be happy, confident, and in control of the “out of control”.

 When we ask for help (Matthew 7:7-12) with honesty and humility, when we stay connected to The Vine (John 15:1-17), when we seek Him first (Matthew 6:33), He will answer.
 It’s not always in the way we expect but always in the way that we need.

 LET PEACE DO ITS WORK

-When we get to the heart of the matter of our weight loss ambitions and allow God to do a work, peace, joy, and balance will flow.
+When we get to the heart of the matter of our weight loss ambitions and allow God to do a work- joy, boldness, and trust will flow.
 The irony is that this place is the optimal mental and spiritual state for reaching our ideal body weight.

 How we eat becomes more about how we can fuel our purpose and honor our temple and less about reaching some celestial number on the scale.
 As food restrictions and labels fade, eating within our body’s hunger and fullness signals gets easier.

 If you find yourself putting so much emphasis on body weight that it detracts from your quality of life, then there is a good chance that you are looking for weight loss to do more for you than weight loss can offer.

 As we give those deeper desires to God, He can heal those broken places.
 The wholeness that comes from relying on Him will help us reach our healthiest, happiest body weight with no strings attached.

-Compared to Who by Heather Creekmore is a must-have manual for improving your body image and stopping comparisons!
+- Compared to Who by Heather Creekmore is a must-have manual for improving your body image and stopping comparisons!